stunnaxdn/digitalnotewallet/README.md

 walks you through all the changes and asks whether or not to include a particular change creating clean patches.

-git diff will show you the changesin your tree. git diff --cached will show what is currently staged for commit.
-As you add hunks with git add -p, those hunks will "move" from the git diff output to the git diff --cached output, so you can see clearly what your commit is going to look like.
+      git diff will show you the changes in your tree. git diff --cached will show what is currently staged for commit.

+When you add hunks with git using -p as a switch, those hunks will "move" from the git diff output to the git diff --cached output, so you can see clearly what your commit is going to look like.